bzfxn6/gas/terraform/cloudwatch/terragrunt/configs/README.md

 3. **Keep Configurations Simple**: Avoid complex logic in the terragrunt configuration
 4. **Use JSON Files Sparingly**: Only when you need complex, reusable configurations
 5. **Test Your Dependencies**: Always verify that dependency outputs are available
+6. **Leverage Automatic File Discovery**: Add JSON files to the appropriate directories and they'll be picked up automatically
+7. **Use Templatefile Variables**: Take advantage of variable interpolation in JSON files
+8. **Missing Files Are OK**: The system gracefully handles missing JSON files without errors

+## Graceful Handling of Missing Files

+The for loop pattern gracefully handles missing JSON files:

+- **No Lambda file?** → System continues with just database alarms
+- **No SQS file?** → System continues with other service alarms
+- **Empty directories?** → System continues with empty maps
+- **Invalid JSON?** → Clear error message pointing to the specific file

+**Example**: If you remove `configs/global/lambdas.json`, the plan will show:
+- ✅ **9 database alarms** (from `databases.json`)
+- ✅ **0 Lambda alarms** (empty map from missing file)
+- ✅ **No errors** - clean execution continues

+This makes it easy to:
+- Add new service files incrementally
+- Remove service files without breaking the system
+- Test configurations with partial file sets

 ## Troubleshooting